 Continuing our look at the comics Don the Con's audience probably likes...

-...with a story about a businessman who specializes in tall tales!
+...with a story about another businessman who specializes in tall tales!

 With titles including Broadway-Hollywood Blackouts and G.I.
 Jane, Stanhall produced adult-oriented (but never more risque than PG-13) humor.